Fragtality/PilotsDeck/README.md

 <br/><br/>

 ## 1.4 - Installation & Requirements
 The best Way to Install and Update the Plugin is via the **Installer**: Download, Execute and click Install!
-It will check the Requirements, informs & links what it missing and installs the Plugin in the correct Location if the Requirements are met (the StreamDeck Software will be automatically stopped).<br/>
+It will check and partly also installs the Requirements, informs & links what it missing and installs the Plugin in the correct Location if the Requirements are met (the StreamDeck Software will be automatically stopped).<br/>
 It is highly likely that you need to **Unblock/Exclude** the Installer & Plugin from BitDefender and other AV-/Security-Software.
 It's the number one Reason for "the Plugin is not working"-Issues.<br/>
 If it still does not work right or at all, please check [3.3 - Troubleshooting](#33---troubleshooting).<br/><br/>
 The Requirements for the Plugin to run:
 - Windows **10** or **11** (updated)
 - [**StreamDeck Software v6**](https://www.elgato.com/downloads)
-- [**.NET 7**](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) x64 Runtime (.NET Runtime and .NET Desktop Runtime.
-Do not confuse it with arm64!) installed & updated.
+- [**.NET 7**](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) x64 Desktop Runtime will be installed/updated by the Installer.
 Reboot when installing the Runtimes for the first Time.
 - If used for MSFS/P3D/FSX: The **latest** Release of the [**FSUIPC**](http://fsuipc.com/) Major Version specific to your Simulator (e.g. FSUIPC 7 for MSFS2020)
-- If used for MSFS: The **latest** Release of the WASM-Module from [**MobiFlight**](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) installed in your Community-Folder
+- If used for MSFS: The **latest** Release of the WASM-Module from [**MobiFlight**](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases).
+The Install will take Care of that.
 - Optional: If you want to use **VJOYDRV** Commands you need Version [v2.2.1.1](https://github.com/njz3/vJoy/releases/tag/v2.2.1.1) for Windows 10 and Version [2.1.9.1](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1) for Windows 11.
 It is not checked by the Installer (since it is not a Requirement for the Plugin).

 <br/><br/>